odoo/documentation/content/applications/finance/fiscal_localizations/philippines.rst

 This generates the `Form_2307.xls` file that lists all the vendor bill lines with the applicable withholding tax.

-The same process above can also be done for a *single* vendor :doc:`payment
-<../accounting/payments>` if they were linked to one or more :doc:`vendor bills
-<../accounting/payments>` with applied withholding taxes.
+The process above can also be used for a *single* vendor :doc:`payment <../accounting/payments>` if it is linked to one or more :doc:`vendor bills <../accounting/payments>` with applied withholding taxes.

 .. note::
-   - If there is no withholding tax applied, then the XLS file will not generate records for those vendor bill lines.
+   - If no withholding tax is applied, then the XLS file will not generate records for those vendor bill lines.
    - When grouping payments for multiple bills, Odoo splits the payments based on the contact.
-From a payment, clicking :menuselection:`Action --> Download BIR 2307 XLS`, generates a report that only includes vendor bills related to that contact.
+From a payment, clicking :menuselection:`Action --> Download BIR 2307 XLS` generates a report that only includes vendor bills related to that contact.

 .. important::
    Odoo cannot generate the BIR 2307 PDF report or DAT files directly.
-   The generated `Form_2307.xls` file can be exported to an *external* tool to convert it to BIR DAT or PDF format.
+The generated :file:`Form_2307.xls` file can be exported to an *external* tool to convert it to BIR DAT or PDF format.